 Eye muscle repair surgery does not fix the poor vision of a lazy eye.
-A child may have to wear glasses after surgery.
-In general, the younger a child is when the surgery is done, the better the result.
+Muscle surgery will fail if amblyopia has not been treated.
+A child may still have to wear glasses after surgery.
+Surgery is more often successful if done when the child is younger.

-Adults with mild strabismus that comes and goes may do well with glasses and eye muscle exercises to help keep the eyes straight.
-More severe forms of adult strabismus will need surgery to straighten the eyes.
+Adults with mild strabismus that comes and goes may do well with glasses.
+Eye muscle exercises may help keep the eyes straight.
+More severe forms will require surgery to straighten the eyes.
 If strabismus has occurred because of vision loss, the vision loss will need to be corrected before strabismus surgery can be successful.

 When to Contact a Medical Professional

-Note: Learning difficulties or problems at school can sometimes be due to a child's inability to see the blackboard or reading material.
+Note: Learning and school problems can sometimes be due to a child's inability to see the blackboard or reading material.